sorbaathens/academic-website/README.md

 + test that it works with `netlify`
 + login with `netlify login`
 + authorize on the Netlify window that opens

-To use the netlify cli after installation:

-+ cd to the folder of an existing site and `netlify link`
++ `cd` to the folder of an existing site and `netlify link`
 + copy the site id from Netlify.com > site settings > site details
 + right click the top bar > edit > paste the site id into the command window where it asks for it

+To use the netlify cli after installation:

++ `cd` to the repository
-+ use `netlify dev` to build a site locally
++ `netlify dev` to build a site locally
 + when everything works and you're happy push the changes with git
 + login to netlify to see build stats or previews